 Mission: Leverage knowledge, partnerships, and capabilities to protect, prevent, and respond to homeland security threats.

-IAO employs its relationships with a variety of external experts to gain knowledge and insight that can inform S&T’s strategic plan and its implementation.
-IAO helps ensure S&T leverages other government assets and capitalizes on emerging trends in the private sector.
-In this way, IAO is uniquely positioned to provide value to S&T programs and initiatives by:
+IAO employs its relationships with a variety of stakeholders to gain knowledge and insight that can ensure S&T leverages other government assets and capitalizes on emerging trends in the private sector.

 IAO's Technology Scouting Program Management Office utilizes a technology network comprised of internal and external government laboratories, academia, government research and development (R&D) entities, industry, and international partnerships, to identify and analyze existing and emerging technologies.
 The office provides S&T managers and DHS Components with an easy-to-use, comprehensive and affordable Tech Scouting Service.

 Tech Forecasting builds a proactive tech forecasting foundation to inform the tech scouting analysis, advise leadership on significant innovative and disruptive technology trends, reduce R&D duplication, and provide a longer term outlook on new technologies to best meet mission needs.

 The DOE Portfolio is responsible for the coordination and utilization of the national laboratories, creating a networked laboratory system for the purpose of supporting the mission of DHS and helping DHS solve some of its toughest scientific problems.

 The Special Projects Portfolio supports S&T principals with near real-time intelligence information, scientific and technical intelligence, and situational awareness.
 Intelligence information sharing is provided in keeping with the Under Secretary for Science and Technology's role as an S&T advisor to DHS leadership as well as the need for S&T principals to maintain situational awareness of impacting and emerging scientific and technical intelligence.